department-of-veterans-affairs/component-library/packages/core/README.md

-This module contains reusable React components for the VA.gov [design system](https://design.va.gov) published as an [NPM package](https://www.npmjs.com/package/@department-of-veterans-affairs/component-library) for use in the [vets-website](https://github.com/department-of-veterans-affairs/vets-website) frontend codebase.
+This module contains reusable React and Web components for the VA.gov [design system](https://design.va.gov) published as an [NPM package](https://www.npmjs.com/package/@department-of-veterans-affairs/component-library) for use in the [vets-website](https://github.com/department-of-veterans-affairs/vets-website) frontend codebase.

 ## Quick start

 `npm install @department-of-veterans-affairs/component-library`

-`import COMPONENTNAME from '@department-of-veterans-affairs/component-library/COMPONENTNAME'`
+`import { COMPONENTNAME } from '@department-of-veterans-affairs/component-library'`

 See [design system](https://design.va.gov/components/) or [Storybook](https://design.va.gov/storybook/?path=/story/about-introduction--page) for a full list of available components.